sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

             }
 ```

-### 7. Use appropriate data type for each leaf.
+### 8. Use appropriate data type for each leaf.
 Use enum, range and pattern as needed for defining data syntax constraint. 'leaf-list' is defined when array of values are used.
-Use IETF data types for leaf type wherever possible.
-Declare new type in common YANG model only if IETF type is not available.
-For existing feature enum values can be referenced from source code i.e. header file.

 Example :